 They act as if you need a PHD in particle physics in order to have the brain capacity to read something backwards…it’s pathetic.
 Chord diagrams are something you will use very briefly when starting guitar and then probably never look at again.
 After all…once you learn a chord, that’s you learned it!

 Click on the diagram to hear the chord to ensure you are playing it correctly!
-Note: You will need Adobe Flash Player to view the chart, so if you are using an iPad or other device incapable of displaying Flash here is a printable non-interactive version you can download
+Note: You will need Adobe Flash Player to view the chart, so if you are using an iPhone or other device incapable of displaying Flash here is a printable non-interactive version you can download.